Speak to a BAILIFF Expert - £35

 This can be over your telephone loudspeaker, or I can unexpectedly telephone the bailiff on his mobile while he is at your premises.

-If you are in imminent danger of being defrauded or your safety is at risk, you call police on 999 reporting a disturbance in progress.
+If you are in imminent danger of being defrauded or your safety is at risk, you should call police on 999 reporting a disturbance in progress.
 Do not use the word "bailiffs" in the call.

 If a police officer assists a bailiff who is acting unlawfully, you can sue the police force.